KingApe714/wordmaze/README.md

 All possible words that can be found on the board are suggested in a clue container that sits to the right of the game board.
 Any tile that is grayed out is automatically revealed in where it appears in other words in the clue container; the same happens when a tile is completed and highlighted green.
-Clicking in the clue word will also give the user the definition of the word.
+Clicking on the clue word will also give the user the definition of the word.

 ![wordmaze video snippet](https://user-images.githubusercontent.com/74022542/142071891-ad0bd5d4-21f0-4953-a9f6-2196c8144056.png)